Praccen/DecaChronoMorphia/README.md

 npm install
 ```

-Will install all neede packages
+Will install all needed packages

 ### Compile